 Configure the Navigation Menu

-But wait, what if the menu is in the wrong order?
-No problem, simply hover over it and then click the pen icon that appears.
-This should give you the option to choose the Edit menu.
+What if the menu is in the wrong order?
+No problem – simply hover over it and then click the pen icon that appears.
+This should give you the option to choose Edit menu.

-When you do, you get to the screen below.
+When you do, you get to the menu editing screen.

-Last tip: you can also use the Add link button on top to manually add more pages to the navigation menu and you can also get to this menu via Structure > Menus.
+Tip: You can also use the Add link button at the top to manually add more pages to the navigation menu.
+You can also get to this menu via Structure > Menus.
+Consider adding a footer menu as well for links like Privacy Policy, Contact, or Terms of Use.

 Of course, many people who want to create a website also want to start a blog.
-Naturally, as a proper CMS, Drupal also has functionality for that, which is what this tutorial will deal with next.
+Naturally, as a proper CMS, Drupal has functionality for that.

 Write Your First Article

-This is to create less static content like press releases, updates, and — you guessed it — blog posts.
+This is for creating less static content like press releases, updates, and blog posts.
 It works pretty much the same way as pages: simply create a new article, enter a title, summary, and content, add the URL ending, and publish it.

 However, there are some differences.
 In contrast to basic pages, articles also come with comment settings on the right (by default, comments are enabled) and the ability to add tags and a featured image at the bottom (browse, upload, and add an alternative text).

-Besides that, under URL alias, you should consider including the blog address into the URL, so something like /blog/post-title if that’s how you want to organize your content.
+Under URL alias, consider including the blog address into the URL, so something like /blog/post-title if that’s how you want to organize your content.
 Otherwise, your blog articles will simply appear under http://yourdomain.com/post-title.
-Under Authoring information can also change the publishing date and time, in case that becomes relevant.
+Under Authoring information you can also change the publishing date and time.

 Set Up a Blog Page